Kyle-Pu/Machine-Learning-With-Octave/Neural Networks and Multi-Class Classification/One-Vs-All Logistic Regression/README.md

 The dataset used in these programs is written in an Octave/MATLAB compatible file.
 It contains a matrix of numerical values derived from images of handwritten Arabic numerals.

 ## Directions
-* Run oneVsAll.m to create and train several logistic regression algorithms.
+* Run recognizeDigits.m to create and train several logistic regression algorithms.

 ## Disclaimer
 * oneVsAll.m, displayData.m and fmincg.m were all provided by a course I'm enrolled in.